nimalank7/spring-boot-rest-example/README.md

  These endpoints are defined in the `CustomerController` class.

 ### How the Test works
 - The  integration test spins up the controller, service and database layer.
-As part of the test it uses the TestContainers library to set up a Postgres container.
+As part of the test it uses the `TestContainers` library to set up a Postgres container.
-- The ``CustomerControllerTest.Initializer`` static class overrides the application properties in ``application.yml`` so that our application points to the Postgres container
+- The `CustomerControllerTest.Initializer` overrides the application properties in `application.yml` so that our application points to the Postgres container
 - Next liquibase runs the database migrations defined in the `migrations.xml` file to configure the PostgreSQL container to include a Customer table.
 - After, our tests use JDBI to connect to the Postgres container to set up test data into our Postgres container (e.g. adding and removing customers from our table) for our tests to work.